 Dr Melis CinLecturer in Education and Social Justice

-Currently, I am working on three projects:
+Currently, I am working on four projects:

-I am leading a British Academy project that looks at developing gender-responsive peacebuilding framework to understand the enabling factors, structures and mechanisms that can enable women as peacebuilders in their own communities within the context of Syria and Turkey.
+I am leading a British Academy project that looks at developing gender-responsive peacebuilding framework to understand the factors, structures and mechanisms that can enable women as peacebuilders in their own communities within the context of Syria and Turkey.

 EU Jean Monnet - Women's Development and Europeanisation of Gender Policies (2017-2020)